MinghuiChen43/awesome-deep-phenomena/README.md

 ## Others

 ### Others: 2022

+- Implicit Bias of Gradient Descent on Reparametrized Models: On Equivalence to Mirror Descent. [[paper]](https://arxiv.org/abs/2207.04036)
+  - Zhiyuan Li, Tianhao Wang, JasonD.
+Lee, Sanjeev Arora.
+  - Key Word: Implicit Bias; Mirror Descent.
+  - <details><summary>Digest</summary> As part of the effort to understand implicit bias of gradient descent in overparametrized models, several results have shown how the training trajectory on the overparametrized model can be understood as mirror descent on a different objective.
+The main result here is a characterization of this phenomenon under a notion termed commuting parametrization, which encompasses all the previous results in this setting.
+It is shown that gradient flow with any commuting parametrization is equivalent to continuous mirror descent with a related Legendre function.

 - Beyond neural scaling laws: beating power law scaling via data pruning. [[paper]](https://arxiv.org/abs/2206.14486)
   - Ben Sorscher, Robert Geirhos, Shashank Shekhar, Surya Ganguli, Ari S. Morcos.